When I tried to convert Google Chat Bot responses to rich text, I ended up having to deal with the HTML restrictions of Cards V2

 def paragraph(self, text):

-return f"{_BLOCK_SEP}{text}\n" # Sentinel at start of paragraph
+return f"{_BLOCK_SEP}{text}\n" # Sentinel at the start of each paragraph

 def list(self, text, ordered, **attrs):